MannLabs/alphadia/docs/installation.md

 AlphaDIA can be installed on Windows, macOS and Linux.
 Please choose the preferred installation:

-* [**One-click GUI installation:**](docs/installation.md#one-click-gui-installation) Choose this installation if you only want the GUI and/or keep things as simple as possible.
+* [**One-click GUI installation:**](#one-click-gui-installation) Choose this installation if you only want the GUI and/or keep things as simple as possible.

-* [**Developer installation:**](docs/installation.md#developer-installation) This installation allows to modify alphaDIA's source code directly.
+* [**Developer installation:**](#developer-installation) This installation allows to modify alphaDIA's source code directly.
 Generally, the developer version of alphaDIA outperforms the precompiled versions which makes this the installation of choice for high-throughput experiments.

-* [**Docker installation:**](docs/installation.md#docker-installation) Choose this for running alphaDIA in a Docker container, which is useful if you want to run it in a cloud environment.
+* [**Docker installation:**](#docker-installation) Choose this for running alphaDIA in a Docker container, which is useful if you want to run it in a cloud environment.

-* [**Slurm installation:**](docs/installation.md#u#slurm-cluster-installation) Choose this for running alphaDIA in a Docker container, which is useful if you want to run it in a cloud environment.
+* [**Slurm installation:**](#slurm-cluster-installation) Choose this for running alphaDIA in a Docker container, which is useful if you want to run it in a cloud environment.

 ## One-click GUI installation
 Currently available for **MacOS** and **Windows**.
 You can download the latest release of alphaDIA [here](https://github.com/Mannlabs/alphadia/releases/latest).

 * **Windows:** Download the latest `win-x64` build.
 Save it and double click it to install.
 If you receive a warning during installation click *Run anyway*.
 * **MacOS:** Download the latest `darwin-arm64` build.
-Please note that alphaDIA currently requires an ARM based M1/2/3 processor for the one-click installer and [mono](#setting-up-mono-macoslinux-only) to be installed.
+Please note that alphaDIA currently requires an ARM based M1/2/3 processor for the one-click installer.
 Save the installer and open the parent folder in Finder.
 Right-click and select *open*.
 If you receive a warning during installation click *Open*.
+If you want to use `.raw` files on Thermo instruments alphaRaw is required, which depends on Mono.
+A detailed guide to installing alphaRaw with mono can be found [here](https://github.com/MannLabs/alpharaw#installation).

 As of now, **Linux** users need follow the steps for the [developer installation](docs/installation.md#developer-installation) in order to use the GUI.